mihaimihaila/frenzygames/docs/free-puzzles.md

 ## Ad Sponsored Puzzle of the Day

 Every day we offer a unique [Puzzle of the Day](https://frenzygames.net/custom/pod) that can be played after watching a short video ad.
-After watching the video ad you gain access to the puzzle.
+After watching the video ad, you gain access to the puzzle.

 If you want to play Puzzle of the Day without having to watch ads you can purchase a **Remove ads** subscription or a [Premium](https://frenzygames.net/custom/premium) subscription.